Verifund-Team/verifund-smart-contract/README.md

 ### 4. Donation & Withdrawal
 1. Donor approves IDRX to campaign contract
 2. Donor calls `donate()` function with IDRX amount
+3. **Withdrawal conditions after deadline**:
-3. If target achieved: Owner can withdraw after deadline
+   - If target achieved: Owner can withdraw
+   - If target not achieved BUT owner is verified: Owner can still withdraw
-4. If target not achieved: Donor can refund after deadline
+   - If target not achieved AND owner not verified: Donors can request refunds
+4. **Refund conditions**: Available only when target not reached AND owner not verified

 ## 🧪 Testing